 Once you catch yourself overthinking something, it’s time for the next step.

-2) Analyze Your Thoughts
+STEP 2: Analyze Your Thoughts

 Since we usually overthink something that is negative, it’s a good idea to check if your thoughts are rational.

-When you catch yourself overthinking, check if you aren’t “practicing” any of these:
+So when you catch yourself overthinking, check if you aren’t “practicing” any of these:

 - Black & White thinking: believing that things can only be good or bad, like seeing only black and white colors, without any shades of grey (“This one thing is bad so it means everything is bad”).